-- 5.17 Trees 1, 2, 6, 7, 9 & 10 are to be removed as they are located within the site in a position where they cannot be retained due to the current proposed building footprint and associated infrastructure such as excavation of the basement where encroachment will have an adverse impact on roots and crown for viability and stability. - Tree 1 Callistemon viminalis Weeping Bottlebrush; unable to be retained due to the proximity to the proposed basement driveway access.
-It is recommended for removal and replacement with a super advanced specimen in 75 or 100 litre bags size stock within a more appropriate position within the development.
-Replacement of this specimen needs to be mindful of its spatial requirements to allow it to grow to maturity and not be impeded by the built structure. - Tree 3 & 5: Eucalyptus nicholii Narrow leafed Black Peppermint; positioned within the north western corner of the property.
-These specimens are not worthy of retention due to structural weaknesses, evidence of borer damage and failures to both specimens with decay and woodrot also evident in Tree 5.
-They are recommended for removal and replacement with super advanced specimens in 75 or 100 litre bags size stock within more appropriate positions within the streetscape.
-Replacement of these specimens needs to be mindful of their spatial requirements to allow them to grow to maturity and not be impeded by the built structure. - Tree 4: Pittosporum undulatum Native Daphne; positioned within the north western corner of the property.
-This specimen will need to be removed due to the proximity to Trees 3 & 5 which are to be removed and the potential damage to this specimen necessitates the removal.
-It is recommended for removal and replacement with a super advanced specimen in 75 or 100 litre bags size stock within a more appropriate position within the development.
-Replacement of this specimen needs to be mindful of its spatial requirements to allow it to grow to maturity and not be impeded by the built structure. - Tree 8: Camellia sasanqua Camellia; positioned within the current proposed building footprint.
-It is recommended for removal and replacement with a super advanced specimen in 75 or 100 litre bags size stock within a more appropriate position within the development.
-Replacement of this specimen needs to be mindful of its spatial requirements to allow it to grow to maturity and not be impeded by the built structure. - Tree 11: Pittosporum undulatum Native Daphne; positioned adjacent to the existing residence.
-This specimen is located adjacent to the existing residence and its future stability will be questionable following the demolition of the residence, due to its proximity where the potential to collapse will become greatly increased and it may become hazardous to life & or property following demolition.
-It is recommended for removal and replacement with a super advanced specimen in 75 or 100 litre bags size stock within a more appropriate position within the development.
-Replacement of this specimen needs to be mindful of its spatial requirements to allow it to grow to maturity and not be impeded by the built structure.

-- Removal of a tree within 6 m of a tree to be retained should be undertaken only by cutting down such a tree without damaging the trees to be retained, and by grinding out its stump.
+- Trees 1, 2, 3, 9, 12^{x4}, 13, 16, 18, 19, 20, 21 & 25 are to be removed as they are located within the site in a position where they cannot be retained due to the proposed building envelopes and associated infrastructure where encroachment will have an adverse impact on its roots and crown for viability and stability.
+They are recommended for removal and replacement with super advanced specimens in 75 or 100 litre bags size stock within more appropriate positions within the development.
+Replacement of these specimens needs to be mindful of their spatial requirements to allow them to grow to maturity and not be impeded by the built structure. - Tree 1: Schinus areira Peppercorn Tree; these specimens are located within the front setback of the property and positioned within the proposed building envelope.
+These specimens are recommended for removal as part of the proposed works as they are unable to be retained due to the current proposal. - Tree 2 & 3: Callistemon viminalis 'Hanna Ray' Hanna Ray Bottlebrush; these specimens are located within the front setback of the property and positioned within the proposed driveway.
+These specimens are recommended for removal as part of the proposed works as they are unable to be retained due to the current proposal. - Tree 12, 13 & 25: Eucalyptus sp.
+Eucalypt & Cinnamomum camphora x4 Camphor Laurel; these specimens are located within the rear of the site and are unable to be retained as they are positioned within the proposed building envelope and are recommended to be removed as part of the proposed works. - Tree 16, 18, 19, 20 & 21: Sapium sebiferum Chinese Tallowwood, Eucalyptus scoparia Wallangarra White Gum, Melaleuca linarifolia Snow in Summer & Eucalyptus moluccana Grey Box, these specimens are located on eastern side of the property and positioned within the proposed building envelope.
+These specimens are recommended for removal as part of the proposed works as they are unable to be retained due to the current proposal. - Removal of a tree within 6 m of a tree to be retained should be undertaken only by cutting down such a tree without damaging the trees to be retained, and by grinding out its stump.
 Where possible the structural roots of 20 mm diameter or greater of the tree to be cut down should not be removed, to minimise soil disturbance and to reduce the impact on the roots of any tree to be retained nearby.
-Where structural roots are to be removed this should be undertaken manually by the use of non-motorized hand tools after the stump has been ground out when such roots are often easier to locate from the site of the stump from which they have been severed. - 5.19 Ground protection in accordance with AS4970 section 4, 4.5.3 may require steel plates to protect the ground surface from compaction to protect roots between the stages of demolition and construction of the new pavement.
+Where structural roots are to be removed this should be undertaken manually by the use of non-motorized hand tools after the stump has been ground out when such roots are often easier to locate from the site of the stump from which they have been severed. - 5.21 Ground protection in accordance with AS4970 section 4, 4.5.3 may require steel plates to protect the ground surface from compaction to protect roots between the stages of demolition and construction of the new pavement.